resourceguru/api-docs/endpoints/time_off.md

-creator_id | integer | Unique identifier of the User this Time Off/Downtime event was created by. deleted | boolean | Denoted whether the Time Off/Downtime event has been deleted. details | string | Extra details about this Time Off/Downtime event. downtime_type_id | integer | Unique identifier of the Time Off/Downtime event Type this Time Off/Downtime event is for.
-(Can be `null`) end_time | integer | End time in minutes from midnight for this Time Off/Downtime event duration (Can't be null) from | string | Start date for the Time Off/Downtime event. id | integer | Unique identifier for a Time Off/Downtime event. resource_ids| array of intergers | Unique identifiers of the Resources this Time Off/Downtime event is for. start_time | integer | Start time in minutes from midnight for this Time Off/Downtime event duration (Can't be null) state | string | Status details about the Time Off/Downtime event. timezone | string | Specified time zone for the Time Off/Downtime event. to | string | End date for the Time Off/Downtime event.
+creator_id | integer | Unique identifier of the User this Time Off/Downtime event was created by. deleted | boolean | Denoted whether the Time Off/Downtime event has been deleted. details | string | Extra details about this Time Off/Downtime event. downtime_type_id | integer | Unique identifier of the Time Off/Downtime event Type this Time Off/Downtime event is for (can be `null`). end_time | integer | End time in minutes from midnight for this Time Off/Downtime event duration (can't be null). from | string | Start date for the Time Off/Downtime event. id | integer | Unique identifier for a Time Off/Downtime event. resource_ids| array of intergers | Unique identifiers of the Resources this Time Off/Downtime event is for. start_time | integer | Start time in minutes from midnight for this Time Off/Downtime event duration (can't be null). state | string | Status details about the Time Off/Downtime event. timezone | string | Specified time zone for the Time Off/Downtime event. to | string | End date for the Time Off/Downtime event.